opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 OpenSearch Benchmark captures the following log information:
 - During the test:
-  - The current number of clients.
+  - The current number of clients
-  - The pause/unpause events.
+  - The pause/unpause events
-  - The reasons for scaling back.
+  - The reasons for scaling back
 - After the test:
-  - The maximum number of clients reached.
+  - The maximum number of clients reached
-  - A summary of test result metrics such as service time, throughput, and latency.
+  - A summary of test result metrics, such as service time, throughput, and latency

 The following chart shows how redline testing in OpenSearch Benchmark incrementally increases client load during a timed test.
 Each step represents a controlled ramp-up, allowing the system to observe when performance begins to degrade.
-In this example image, throughput steadily rises until it plateaus—indicating that the cluster's redline has been reached.
+In the following example image, throughput steadily rises until it plateaus—indicating that the cluster's redline has been reached.
 This automated feedback loop removes guesswork and enables precise load testing in a single run.

 ![Latency over time](/assets/media/blog-images/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark/dashboards-latency-over-time.png){: .img-fluid}